AloSantana/Spotify-echo/README.md

 ### Prerequisites

 > **⚠️ Important**: Node.js **20.x LTS** is the recommended and tested version.
-While Node 18.x is the minimum requirement, Node 20.x provides better compatibility with all dependencies (Prisma 6.x, Vite 7.x, React 19, Playwright 1.56+).
+While Node 18.x is the minimum requirement, Node 20.x provides better compatibility with all dependencies (Prisma, etc.).

 **Required:**
 - **Node.js 20.x LTS** (recommended - see `.nvmrc`)